robperc/BananaPeels/README.md

 - Install Munki and VMWare Tools to VM
 - Configure VM client Munki to fetch from your Munki repo
 - Configure VM client Munki to subscribe to test_munki_client manifest
-- Add your admin account to sudoers file
+- Add your admin account to sudoers file in VM
 ```
 sudo visudo
 # User privilege specification